pratap360/pratapparui-portfolio/task.md

 document.getElementById('contact').addEventListener('submit', handleSubmit);

-Mridul Tyagi : Good Problem-solving skills with an ability to learn things quickly and efficiently.
+Mridul Tyagi : Good Problem-solving skills with an ability to learn things quickly and efficiently